 Operating the Gate

 Those who have made use of the conjunction to travel elsewhere in the Empire have a short period of time during which they return safely - usually around half an hour.
 The noted astrologer Aquila of the Glittered Towers compared it to the passage of the stars through the heavens.
-The conjunction begins when a specific heavenly body is directly over Anvil - only at the moment is outward travel to the destination possible.
-The travellers may return to Anvil at any time the conjunction endures, but as time passes, return becomes increasingly dangerous as the stars move out of alignment and the conjunction weakens.
-Citizens who have waiting too long to return have suffered magical backlash resulting in traumatic wounds and even death in exceptionally rare cases.
+The conjunction begins when a specific heavenly body is directly over Anvil - only at that moment is outward travel to the destination possible.
+The travellers may return to Anvil at any time.

 Even a major conjunction would normally only allow a few dozen travellers, but by drawing on the power of the egregore bond, the conjunction can be accessed by everyone bonded to that egregore.
 Stargazers who have studied the operation of the Gate and the formation of conjunctions claim that the bond produces a powerful hearth magic effect through the law of sympathy - a character using the conjunction is a single entity - but the egregore can use a major conjunction to allow their entire nation to travel through the Gate as a single entity.